touir1/touir1/README.md

 - 🔭 I’m currently working at <a href="https://www.oddo-bhf.com/en" target="_blank">Oddo BHF</a>

-- 🌱 My main traits are curiosity, persistance and creativity
+- 🌱 My main traits are curiosity, persistence and creativity

 - 🎸 My hobbies are gaming & playing / listening to music